flexkube/libflexkube/README.md

 The configuration reference can be found in [pkg/kubelet/pool.go#L18](pkg/kubelet/pool.go#L18).

 NOTE: kubelet pool have `serverTLSBootstrap: true` option enabled, so their serving certificates (for HTTPS communication coming from from kube-apiserver) will be requested from the cluster.
 Currently, such certificates are not automatically approved, so it is recommended to use [kubelet-rubber-stamp](https://github.com/kontena/kubelet-rubber-stamp) to automate approval process.
 It can be deployed using [kubelet-rubber-stamp](https://github.com/flexkube/kubelet-rubber-stamp-helm-chart) helm chart.

+### Shutting down static control plane

+Once the charts are installed and their pods are running, it is recommended to shut down static control plane, to prevent relying on it, as it won't receive the updates when helm charts configuration is updated.

+This can be done in 2 ways:
+- By running `docker stop kube-apiserver kube-scheduler kube-controller-manager` on the bootstrap host.
+- By adding `shutdown: true` to `controlplane` resource and re-applying it.
+Please note that this will remove static containers as well.

 ## Current known issues and limitations